Trendeo/slate/source/includes/_catalog.md

 publicOnly | no | "true" or "false"; determines whether you will get only products with status "PUBLIC", or all.
 The API returns also non-PUBLIC products by default aggregationsIncluded | no | Do you want the aggregations for filters to be included or not (true or false).
 Not included by default sortField | no | Field to sort by.
 Can be one of "POPULARITY", "CREATED" or "PRICE".
-Default is "POPULARITY" sortDirection | no | Either "DESC" or "ASC".
+Default is "POPULARITY" sortingId | no | Field to specify the sorting ID that should be used.
+Only relevant for when sortField = POPULARITY.
+Requires an integer between 1 and 9.
+Default is 1 in case this parameter is not provided. sortDirection | no | Either "DESC" or "ASC".
 "DESC" by default filteredMerchants | no | String-array of merchant IDs to filter.
 Case-insensitive. filteredColors | no | String-array of colors to filter.
 Case-insensitive.